 3. Prophets have had visions of Eve in the hereafter.

 Modern revelation tells us much about the magnificence of Eve.
-In his vision of the redemption of the dead, President Joseph F. Smith saw the prophets assembled in paradise: “Among the great and mighty ones who were assembled in this vast congregation of the righteous were Father Adam, . . . and our glorious Mother Eve, with many of her faithful daughters who had lived through the ages” (D&C 138:38–39) first Mother.
+In his vision of the redemption of the dead, President Joseph F. Smith saw the prophets assembled in paradise: “Among the great and mighty ones who were assembled in this vast congregation of the righteous were Father Adam, . . . and our glorious Mother Eve, with many of her faithful daughters who had lived through the ages” (D&C 138:38–39).
 Zebedee Coltrin remembered that he and Oliver Cowdery had shared a vision with the Prophet.
 Joseph Smith took Brothers Coltrin and Cowdery by the arm and said, “Let’s take a walk.”
 After arriving at a place “where there was some beautiful grass, and grapevines and swamp birch interlaced, President Joseph Smith then said, ‘Let us pray.’

 “[They] all three prayed in turn—Joseph, Oliver, and [Zebedee].
 Brother Joseph then said, ‘Now brethren, we will see some visions.’